 SRP bit.
 The Status Register Protect (SRP) bit is operated in conjunction with the Write Protect (WP#) signal.
 The Status Register Write Protect (SRP) bit and Write Protect (WP#) signal allow the device to be put in the Hardware Protected mode (when the Status Register Protect (SRP) bit is set to 1, and Write Protect (WP#) is driven Low).
-In this mode, the non-volatile bits of the Status Register (SRP, 4KBL, TB, BP2, BP1, BP0), Status Register4(HDEN, WHDIS, CMP) become read-only bits and the Write Status Register (WRSR)/Write Status Register4(WRSR4) instruction is no longer accepted for execution.
+In this mode, the non-volatile bits of the Status Register (SRP, 4KBL, TB, BP2, BP1, BP0) and Status Register 4 (CMP, WPDIS, HDEN) become read-only bits and the Write Status Register (WRSR) and Write Status Register 4 (WRSR4) instruction is no longer accepted for execution.

-In OTP mode, SR7~SR0 bits are served as SPL0 bit, reserved bit, reserved bit, reserved bit and EBL bit, SPL1 bit, SPL2 and WIP bit.
+In OTP mode, SR7~SR0 are served as SPL0 bit, Reserved bit, Reserved bit, Reserved bit, EBL bit, SPL1 bit, SPL2 bit and WIP bit.

 SPL2 bit.
 The SPL2 bit is non-volatile One Time Program (OTP) bit in status register that provide the write protect control and status to the security sector 2.
-User can read/program/erase security sector 2 as normal sector while SPL2 value is equal 0.
-After SPL2 is programmed with 1 by WRSR command, the security sector 2 is protected from program and erase operation.
+User can read/program/erase security sector 2 as normal sector while SPL2 value is equal 0, after SPL2 is programmed with 1 by WRSR command, the security sector 2 is protected from program and erase operation.
 The SPL2 bit can only be programmed once.

 SPL1 bit.
 The SPL1 bit is non-volatile One Time Program (OTP) bit in status register that provide the write protect control and status to the security sector 1.
-User can read/program/erase security sector 1 as normal sector while SPL1 value is equal 0.
-After SPL1 is programmed with 1 by WRSR command, the security sector 1 is protected from program and erase operation.
+User can read/program/erase security sector 1 as normal sector while SPL1 value is equal 0, after SPL1 is programmed with 1 by WRSR command, the security sector 1 is protected from program and erase operation.
 The SPL1 bit can only be programmed once.

 EBL bit.
-The Enable Boot Lock (EBL) bit is used to enable the Boot Lock feature.
-When this bit is programmed to '1', the sector/block selected by the TB bit and 4KBL bit will be locked.
+When this bit is programmed to '1' by WRSR command in OTP mode, the TB bit and 4KBL bit and the selected sector/block will be permanent locked.